snijderlab/stitch/BatchFiles.md

 _Example_
 ```
-FASTQ ->
+FASTA ->
-Path: Contigs.fastq
+Path: Contigs.fasta
 MinimalScore: 50
 <-
 ```

 ##### Generating Names

-The path of reports can be generated dnamically, very usefull if a batch files codes for many runs.
+The path of reports can be generated dynamically, very useful if a batch files codes for many runs.

-For now the code does not generate any missing folders (but chrashes instead) so if any dynamically generated folder names are used these should be made up front. (**TODO**)
+For now the code does not generate any missing folders (but crashes instead) so if any dynamically generated folder names are used these should be made up front. (**TODO**)

 Key | Explanation
 --- | ---